pulp-platform/cheshire/docs/gs.md

 Depending on your desired target, additional dependencies may be needed.

+## Tool Paths

+Our build system assumes sane default paths for tools.
+However, you may need to repoint the following environment variables to specify the correct install locations on your system:

+- `BENDER`: Path to Bender binary.
+- `CXX_PATH`: Path to host C++ compiler within full toolchain installation (used for SystemVerilog DPI).
+- `CHS_SW_GCC_BINROOT`: Path of RV64 GCC compiler within full toolchain installation.
+- `CHS_SW_DTC`: Linux device tree compiler.

 ## Building Cheshire

 To build different parts of Cheshire, run `make` followed by these targets: